Trainer, Facilitator, Consultant

 4) What has been your biggest challenge at humancraft so far?

-I try to make any program I do for our clients to actually be a challenge.
-So that the bar of quality, impact and final satisfaction of the client is always high enough.
-And it does not matter if it is a 30-minute consultation or a multi-month development program.
+I try to make every program I deliver for our clients a challenge in itself.
+The bar for quality, impact, and final client satisfaction should always be set high enough — whether it is a 30-minute consultation or a development program lasting several months.

 5) How does your work influence your personal development and career?

-My work is my personal development and career path at the same time.
-I try to make everything I do give me something new and, in addition, it formulates my career path.
-Sometimes it can be a turn into a dead end, but even that sometimes does no harm.
+My work is both my personal development and my professional journey at the same time.
+I try to make sure that everything I do gives me something new and also helps shape my professional path.
+Sometimes it may turn out to be a detour into a dead end, but even that is not always a bad thing.

 6) What are the biggest challenges in corporate education today, and how is humancraft addressing them?

-I see the biggest challenge in finding a longer-term impact of the entire educational process instead of a beautiful effect in the form of a simple training program.
+I see the biggest challenge in finding a longer-term impact of the entire learning process, rather than settling for the short-term effect of a simple training program.